williamouyang/okta.github.io/_source/docs/api/resources/factors.md

 uid          | `id` of user                                        | URL        | String   | TRUE     |
 fid          | `id` of factor                                      | URL        | String   | TRUE     |

-> The client `IP Address` & `User Agent` of the HTTP request is captured and sent in the push notification as additional context.
+> The client `IP Address` & `User Agent` of the HTTP request is automatically captured and sent in the push notification as additional context.
 You should always send a valid `User-Agent` HTTP header when verifying a push factor.

+> The **public IP address** of your application must be whitelisted in your [org's network security settings](https://support.okta.com/help/articles/Knowledge_Article/27529977-Using-the-Okta-Security-Page#Obey) as a trusted gateway in order to forward the user agent's original IP address with the `X-Forwarded-For` HTTP header.

 #### Response Parameters
 {:.api .api-response .api-response-params}